top of page

 These symptoms can feel like a rollercoaster – especially in the first few months of recovery – but as the brain and body recovers the effects slow down and gradually disappear.

-Coping with PAWs Here are 7 practical tips for successfully managing the symptoms of post-acute withdrawal syndrome:
+Handy tips for coping with PAWs symptoms Here are 7 practical tips for successfully managing the symptoms of post-acute withdrawal syndrome:

 1. Get professional help from mental health professionals when needed.